Types Of Composting In Solid Waste Management – 🌱 And More To Know!

 - For your garden – composting also benefits your garden tremendously!
 It enriches your backyard with nutrients.
 According to recyclenow, it “improves soil structure, maintains moisture levels, and keeps your soil’s pH balance in check while helping to suppress plant disease.”

-Currently, there exist three types of composting.
+Currently, there exist three types of composting in solid waste management.

 Aerobic composting means using microorganisms requiring oxygen to decompose organic matter.
 Generally, air breaks down materials in a quicker way.
 These microorganisms I mentioned live in the moisture surrounding the organic matter.
 Additionally, the aerobic microorganisms produce carbon dioxide, ammonia, water, heat and humus.

 The most common type of aerobic composting is the Heap method.
 First, the organic matter needs to be divided into three different types and to be placed in a heap.
 Furthermore, composters cover them with a thin layer of soil or dried leaves.
-Composters need to turn it once every few days to allow proper air circulation in the process.
+Composters need to turn it in once every few days to allow proper air circulation in the process.
 The heap also needs to be varied every week for conversion to happen.
 Mixing needs to be done every 15 days, and there is no fixed time in order to know if the compost is ready.

 It also takes longer to decompose organic matter if anaerobic composting is used, as compared to aerobic composting.
 It usually takes months – or even years – for the process to happen and typically occurs in a landfill.
 This process also does not need supervision unlike aerobic composting wherein you need to turn it in order for the air circulation to flow properly.

 This type of composting produces methane, a potent greenhouse gas.
 Obviously, this means that anaerobic composting, if done in the wrong way, poses a huge threat to the environment.